freenas/freenas-docs/userguide/install.rst

   `HashTab <http://implbits.com/products/hashtab/>`__.

 The value produced by running the command must match the value shown in the :file:`sha256.txt` file.
-Checksum values that do not match indicate a corrupted installer file that should not be used.
+Different checksum values indicate a corrupted installer file that should not be used.

 .. index:: Burn ISO, ISO